apple-orchard/orchard/README.md

 # RAG API - Retrieval-Augmented Generation with FastAPI

 A full-stack RAG (Retrieval-Augmented Generation) system with a Python backend and React frontend.
 The backend uses FastAPI, ChromaDB, and Ollama for document processing and AI-powered question answering.
-The frontend provides a simple chat interface for interacting with your documents.
+The frontend provides a modern chat interface with TypeScript and Tailwind CSS for interacting with your documents.

 ## Features